jasoncala/ai-image-editor/README.md

 ## Notes

+Currently buggy due to API used (only works well on already AI images)..

 This project was created for learning purposes.
 Technologies used include Next.js, Typescript, Zustand, Tailwind CSS, React, Cloudinary, etc.

 ## License